 Many monkeys who arrive at sanctuaries from research facilities were involved in biomedical and toxicology studies where they may have been exposed to certain diseases, drugs, and chemical compounds.
-During some of these studies, the effect of the drug or chemical is tested on their whole body system.
-After testing has ceased, the drug or chemical leaves the body, and the monkey is healthy again (unless the test harmed the animal beyond recovery or it was a planned terminal study).
+During some of these studies, the effect of a specific drug or chemical is tested on a monkey’s whole-body system.
+But after testing has ceased, the drug or chemical leaves the body and the monkey is healthy again (unless the test harmed the animal beyond recovery or it was a planned terminal study).
 Additionally, there are “control” monkeys, laboratory “favorites,” breeders, and monkeys used in cognitive testing who are generally not exposed to disease or chemical substances.

-We will require all monkeys to have a clean bill of health before arrival to the sanctuary.
-Laboratories have on-site veterinarians who can provide a full physical and blood analysis to ensure the monkey has a clean bill of health before departure.
+Primates Incorporated requires all incoming monkeys to have a clean bill of health before arriving at the sanctuary.
+Laboratories employ on-site veterinarians who can perform full physicals and blood analyses to ensure monkeys are healthy before their departure.